 Unlike the manual Only-In, which latches the door for everyone, the electronically programmed Only In stops only the inside cat from going out, while leaving the others free to exit the house when they want.You can do this by programming its microchip in Safety Learn Mode.
 To do this, push a button and make your indoor-only cat go through, so the mind learns its chip code.

-In Safety Learn Mode, the indoor cat will not be in a position to get out, but if the kitty escapes through a window, it’ll still have access to go back in through the pet door.
+In Safety Learn Mode, the indoor cat will not be in a position to get out, but if the kitty escapes through a window, it’ll still have access to go back in through the pet door. - Only-Out.

 Your cat could get out, but it cannot get back inside (latching the door by hand, by turning a dial).
 This enables you to maintain your cat outside in case you need.
-This particular setting isn’t used very often, but it might be helpful if you’ve visitors with a bad allergy to cats.
+This particular setting isn’t used very often, but it might be helpful if you’ve visitors with a bad allergy to cats. - Locked.

 Completely barred from both sides (manually by turning a control).
 In this mode, the door cannot be utilized at all by your cats.
 This setting is commonly used when leaving for a trip, or to lock in brilliant cats.